alancampos-ai/alancampos-ai/README.md

 Biography
 <br>
 <br>
 PhD candidate in Computational Sciences at the State University of Rio de Janeiro.
 BSc in Computer Science at the State University of Rio de Janeiro.
-Has experience in the field of Applied and Computational Mathematics, working mainly on the following topics: Scientific Computing, Optimization, Differential Equations, Neural Networks, and Artificial Intelligence.
+Has experience in the field of Applied and Computational Mathematics, working mainly on the following topics: Scientific Computing, Numerical Analysis, Optimization, Differential Equations, Neural Networks, and Artificial Intelligence.
 <br>
 <br>